Where’s My hat?

 -------------------------------

-Idaho Fish & Game was a nationally recognized leader in wildlife management, and they were proud of their cutting-edge projects.
-They wanted a TV show that highlighted their efforts.
-Each half hour program would feature a handful of “hook and bullet” stories that their constituency would appreciate.
-“Hunter Orange” and “Fish Counts” and “Chukar Survival Rate” were high on the list.
+Idaho Fish & Game was proud of their cutting-edge projects, and they wanted a TV show that highlighted their efforts, if only to show hunters and anglers what their annual fees were supporting.
+Each half hour program would feature a handful of “hook and bullet” stories that their constituency could appreciate.
+Hunter Orange, Salmon Numbers over Lower Granite Dam, and Chukar Survival Rates were high on the list.

 The two individuals who did most of the work in those early years were writer Royce Williams from F&G and producer/director/videographer/editor Peter Morrill from IdahoPTV.
+Royce was an eloquent wordsmith, and Peter's shooting and editing brought out the best in Royce's pearls of wisdom.

 The very first show, in 1983, featured segments on kokanee salmon near Anderson Ranch Dam, dealing with a problem grizzly bear, a road closure that benefited elk habitat, antelope near Arco, and a studio discussion with raptor expert Morley Nelson.
-It was a magazine program, with segments that didn't relate to one another.
+It was a magazine program, with segments that didn't necessarily relate to one another.
 That's something that would change in later years.

 --------------------------------

 But why me?
 Why was I chosen?
 It wasn’t because of my excellent outdoor skills, although I had built a log cabin outside Idaho City in the 1970's.
-A freak blowdown near the ghost town of Graham had uprooted several acres of lodgepole pine, just waiting for someone with an old beat-up truck with terrible brakes, and an unreliable McCulloch chainsaw to haul them away.
+A freak blowdown near the ghost town of Graham had flattened several acres of lodgepole pine, just waiting for someone with an old beat-up truck with terrible brakes, and an unreliable McCulloch chainsaw to haul them away.

 Royce and Peter decided it was time for an “intervention.”
 No Greek fisherman’s hat for Outdoor Idaho, and cowboy boots only when appropriate.
+Did we ever consider a "wardrobe" person?
+Of course not.
+This is Public TV.
+People expected us to look a bit odd.

 But even when the standups were a bit of a stretch, we figured it was no different from what host Marlin Perkins was probably doing for Mutual of Omaha’s “Wild Kingdom,” the leader in national outdoor shows at the time.
 “While Jim attempts to attach the tracking device to the enraged lion, I’m safe in the chopper.
 You can be safe, too, with Mutual of Omaha.”